Villawood

-Villawood, a suburb of local government areas City of Canterbury-Bankstown and City of Fairfield, is 27 kilometres west of the Sydney central business district, in the state of New South Wales, Australia, and is a part of the Greater Western Sydney region.
+Villawood is a suburb in Western Sydney in the state of New South Wales, Australia.
+It is part of the local government areas City of Canterbury-Bankstown and City of Fairfield, and is located 27 kilometres west of the Sydney central business district.

 History

 The Aboriginal tribe of Gandangara once lived in the area.
 European settlement began in the early 1840s.
 During the 1860s, Villawood was used as pastoral land, but it was overrun with wild dogs.
 Woodville Road, which runs through Villawood, was once named Dog Trap Road because many farmers set dog traps for these wild dogs.
 A train station opened in 1922 to service the area was originally known as Woodville Road.
 Unfortunately, there was confusion with another place called Woodville in the Hunter Valley and thus the name was transposed into 'Villawood'.

-The Villawood area is home to a large public housing estate constructed around the 1950s-1970s consisting of detached cottages, semi-detached townhouses, walk up apartments on Urana street, and formerly a Radburn design housing complex on the site of Thurina park, which became infamous for serious social issues, such as drugs and anti-social youth crime, even eventually breeding a gang called "the Bronx boys", dabbling in the drug trade and car-rebirthing before the eventual demolition of the complex in 1998.

 Schools and churches

 Villawood East Public School and Sacred Heart Primary School are located in the suburb.
-There are also day and community centres, several Christian churches and a Mosque conducts Islamic services in the old post office building on Woodville road at the shopping centre.
+There are also day and community centres, several Christian churches and a Mosque conducts Islamic services in the old post office building on Woodville Road at the shopping centre.

 Commercial area

 Villawood Place was once a major shopping centre, serving the surrounding areas.
 After nearby Bass Hill Plaza opened, many Villawood businesses went into decline, leaving a legacy of abandoned shop fronts and buildings, including the abandoned Franklins supermarket and large Australia Post office.
-There has been rejuvenation and renovation of Woodville (Villawood) Place since with construction of the new Aldi supermarket, Bunnings, a bakery, chemists, grocers and other shops.
+There has been rejuvenation and renovation of Woodville (Villawood) Place since with construction of the new supermarket and homegoods stores, a bakery, chemists, grocers and other shops.
 It is located in proximity to Villawood railway station.

 A business park in Villawood holds enterprises concerning hardware products, furniture, auto parts and second-hand goods.
 Leightonfield railway station services an industrial area in the eastern part of Villawood.

-Vilawood now houses a variety of youth recreational and entertainment venues including AMF Bowling, Wiggles World, M9 Laser Skirmish, Sydney Indoor Climbing Gym, and Kartatak go-karting, and further recreational and food attractions are planned.
-These are all part of a complex called The Woods Action Centre, which is located on the northern side of the railway line, directly across the road from the station on the Villawood station exit which is opposite the shopping centre.
-For fast food, Villawood has KFC, McDonald's, Domino's, and Hungry Jack's.

 Transport

-Villawood railway station and Leightonfield railway station are on the Bankstown Line of the Sydney Trains network.
+Villawood railway station and Leightonfield railway station are on the Main Southern railway line.